Find Affordable College Courses

 Concentrations Within Public Administration & Social Service

-If you plan to be a public administration and social service major, you may want to focus your studies on one of the following concentrations.
+Public Administration & Social Service majors may want to concentrate their studies in one of these areas.
 The table shows all degrees awarded in this field awarded for all degree levels at University of Missouri - Columbia.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded